 Trim Spent Blossoms Diligently

-Once your true lilies begin blooming, you’ll have an abundant supply of fresh flowers for creating indoor floral arrangements for your home.
+Once your true lilies begin blooming, you’ll have an abundant supply of fresh large flowers for creating indoor floral arrangements for your home.

 Even if you do not cut flowers for decoration, keep a close eye on your lilies and deadhead old flowers frequently to encourage more blooms.

 Propagation, Divide & Feed In Autumn

 In the autumn, your lilies will die back and begin to go dormant.
-Before winter sets in, you should dig them up, divide them and replant them.
+Before winter sets in its propagation time.
+Dig the bulbs up, divide them (look for new bulbils at leaf axils) and replant them.

 Keep the tiger lily plants away from Asiatic lily and oriental lily.
 Tiger lilies acquire the mosaic virus quickly.
 Although it won’t affect them, they can pass it to other lilies planted nearby.